Zen4All-nl/Zen-Cart-Dynamic-Price-Updater/readme.txt

 Show currency symbols 	true - If desired to see the symbols ($) associated with the customer's chosen currency then choose true.
 Show product quantity 	false - This is the quantity of the specifically selected/entered combination of attributes that are in the cart.
 Where to display the second price cartAdd - This is the id of the location to display the calculated price as a second location.
+Show sidebox currency symbols 	true - Show currency symbols in the sidebox (when displayed).
+Show alternate text for partial selection 	start_at_least 	 When selections are being made that affect the price of the product, what alternate text if any should be shown to the customer.
+For example if when no selections have been made, the ZC starting at text may be displayed.
+When one selection of many has been made, then the text may be changed to at least this amount indicating that there are selections to be made that could increase the price.
+Then once all selections have been made as expected/required the text is or should change to something like Your Price:.
+Show or update the display of out-of-stock 	quantity_replace 	Allows display of the current stock status of a product while the customer remains on the product information page and offers control about the ajax update when the product is identified as out-of-stock.
+Modify minimum attribute display price 	all 	On what should the minimum display price be based for product with attributes?
+Only product that are priced by attribute or for all product that have attributes?
+The id tag for product_quantity 	productDetailsList_product_info_quantity 	This is the ID where your product quantity is displayed.

 Support
 -------